Dudlushka/Remarkable_TypeFolio_Pretender/README.md

 The communication with the RM2 on POGO pins:

 step0: The device pulls down the ID pin.
-(You can start with '.' character now - The USB Tx pulls down with some junk)
+~~(You can start with '.' character now - The USB Tx pulls down with some junk) (You can start with PAUSE button (0x1A is being sent by Putty) now - but feel free to modify- The USB Tx pulls down with some junk)

 step1_a: The RM2 asks the name of the device.
 step1_b: The device responds